zhao-stanley/DiscussMed/data/blog/first-post.md

 ---
 title: First Post :)
-date: '6/27/2022'
+date: '6/1/2021'
 tags: ['miscellaneous']
 authors: ['stanley']
 draft: false
 summary: 'Welcome to discussmed!
-This is the first post of our blog, where our content writers will be delivering blog posts about the disease/disorder that will be focused on in that month.'
+This is the first post of our blog (actually created 6/27/2022), where our content writers will be delivering blog posts about the disease/disorder that will be focused on in that month.'
 images: []
 ---

 ## Welcome to discussmed!

 This is the first post of our blog (hooray! 🎉), where our content writers will be delivering blog posts about the disease/disorder that will be focused on in that month.
+This website was finished on 6/27/2022, but for chronological reasons, I've dated it to be 6/1/2021.
+The preceding blog posts will be imported from the old website just so that we aren't missing any content.

 Creating this website took over 30 hours to make, so I hope you will have a great user experience.
 If you aren't sure where to get started, feel free to take a look at <a href="/resources">resources</a>.